 If you are using Windows 7 or earlier, you'll have to install .NET Framework 4.5 first.

 Important: CustomizerGod is not fully compatible with Windows 10 build 1903.
 I switched over to macOS a few years ago and no longer have a working Windows dev environment.
 I've no immediate plans but I may update it in the future to make it compatible with the latest Windows build.
+If anyone wants to give a try at updating it, contact me and I'll send you the source.

 Apps from door2windows are truly free and DON'T include any offers to install 3rd-party apps/adware/toolbars/unwanted software and never will.
 The apps are portable and don't require installation.